xogroup/toki-config/README.md

 > Loads configuration and returns it as an object <!-- Repo Brief Description -->

 <!-- Long Description -->
 This is the configuration loading device for Toki.
+It loads a Toki configuration from a configuration loader submodule that must be specified at instantiation.
+[Click here](https://github.com/xogroup/toki-config#currently-available-configuration-loaders) to view currently available configuration loaders.

 <!-- Maintainer (Hint, probably you) -->
 Lead Maintainer: [Rob Horrigan](https://github.com/robhorrigan)